 Then, due to a major disruption in my professional and private life I stopped to take care of my website.

 And a few years ago, I wanted to start a new website from scratch.
 In the meantime I switched my editor of choice from vim to Emacs.
 I started to work in Clojure and emacs is generally a natural choice because you can configure it with LISP.
 I discovered org-mode (I don't think the homepage of org mode makes justice to how incredible it is).
 So org-mode comes with an export system.
 Thus I switched to org-publish.
 Again I wrote a bit about it.

-It was nice, but very slow.
+It was nice but slow.
 I improved a few things like writing a short script to Generate RSS from a tree of html files.
-But I still had the feeling it was too slow.
+I still had the feeling it was too slow.

 Static site building is a specific usage of a build system.
 And as I knew I could use